-In March 2021 NCGB circulated draft changes to the Code of Practice and invited all interested parties to submit comments and opinions on them.
-NCGB formally incorporated these changes into the Code of Practice on 14 October 2021, and the changes are briefly described below.
+In March 2021 NCGB circulated January 2025, NUES sent out a draft changes of amendments to the Code of PracticeRecommendation and invitedencouraged all interested parties stakeholders to submit comments and opinions on them.
+NCGB formally incorporated these changes into the Code of Practice on 14 October 2021, and the changes input.
+On 28 August 2025, NUES adopted amendments to the Recommendation.
+These are briefly described below.